David Abrahams (swimmer)

 David Henry Abrahams (born May 3, 2001) is a blind American Paralympic swimmer.
 He represented the United States at the 2020 Summer Paralympics.

-Early life
+Early life and education

 Abrahams attended Haverford High School in Havertown, Pennsylvania.
 He earned NISCA All American honors in 2018 and 2019.
-Abrahams is a member of Harvard University's swim team.
+Abrahams attended Harvard University where he was a member of their swim team.
+He graduated in 2024 with a degree in mathematics.

 Career

-Abraham represented the United States in the men's 100 metre breaststroke SB13 event at the 2020 Summer Paralympics and won a silver medal.
+Abrahams represented the United States in the 100 metre breaststroke SB13 event at the 2020 Summer Paralympics and won a silver medal.

+On April 29, 2023, Abrahams was named to the roster to represent the United States at the 2023 World Para Swimming Championships.
+During the World Championship he won a bronze medal in the 100 metre breaststroke SB13 event.

+In January 2024, Abrahams announced that the 2024 Summer Paralympics will be his final major international event.
+He will then start work full-time as a quantitative researcher with an investment management company.

+Personal life

+Abrahams began losing his vision when he was 13 and was diagnosed with Stargardt disease.